 3.1 Uninstall unused programs

 You probably have a bunch of old and unused applications installed in your system.
-That’s the right time to uninstall them !
+Let’s uninstall them !
 You can find the Windows tool to manage installed applications in the Control Panel (“Programs”) or by typing “appwiz.cpl” in a command prompt.
 Don’t keep the applications you never use or use once a year.
-It slows down your computer and take a lot of space.
+It slows down your computer and can take a lot of space.
 You can always download the latest version of the application you use once a year and install it again the next time you need it.

 4. Move the unnecessary files to another disk or partition